Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques

-\citet{kim_wearable_2015} designed a square wave anodic-stripping voltammetric sensor has been used to monitor zinc in sweat during physical activity.
-The sensor itself is wearable, printed on tattoo transfer paper.
+\citet{kim_wearable_2015} designed a square wave anodic-stripping voltammetric sensor to monitor zinc in sweat during physical activity.
+The sensor itself was wearable, printed on tattoo transfer paper.
 The assessment was conducted with standard zinc solutions in a buffer medium.
-On-body experiments demonstrated the sensor's ability to assess zinc in cycling-induced sweat.
-A linear calibration equation was used to quantify zinc concentrations, which were found to be close to the physiological range of zinc in sweat.
-Again, no gold-standard assessment methods for individual zinc status were used for comparison.
+On-body experiments (7 participants, 5 male) demonstrated the sensor's ability to assess zinc in cycling-induced sweat, which was found to be close to the physiological range.
+Again, no clinical reference standard assessment methods for individual zinc status were used for comparison.
 However, this is less of a concern since this work explicitly focuses on providing insights into zinc excretion through sweat rather than determining in-body status.

-\citet{gao_wearable_2016} targeted zinc as well as copper using voltammetry.
+Gao et al. examined zinc as well as copper using voltammetry \citet{gao_wearable_2016}.
 A wearable electrochemical sensor was created to assess Zn, Cd, Pb, Cu, and Hg ions in sweat and urine.
-Uniquely, the sensor incorporates skin temperature measurement for calibration and to compensate for the influence of temperature on electrochemical signals.
+Uniquely, the sensor incorporated skin temperature measurement for calibration, and to compensate for the influence of temperature on electrochemical signals.
 This was important, as peak current was shown to increase with temperature.
-The device was developed with spiked synthetic sweat samples at concentrations an order of magnitude lower than is observed in blood (Table \ref{tab: assessment-min}).
-Calibration curves demonstrate a linear relationship between peak current and concentration for the ions, but quantitative metrics are not reported.
-The authors conducted human studies for on and off-body measurements with ICP-MS as a control.
+The device was developed with spiked synthetic sweat samples at concentrations an order of magnitude lower than is observed in blood (Table \ref{tab: assessment}).
+Calibration curves demonstrate a linear relationship between peak current and concentration for the ions, but quantitative metrics were not reported.
+The authors conducted a human study with a single participant for on and off-body measurements with ICP-MS as a control.
 The measured and controlled concentrations for Zn and Cu were similar, but statistical analysis of the results was not conducted.
-In \citet{stankovic_electroanalytical_2016}, a novel “boron-doped diamond electrode” for vitamin B12 (as cyanocobalamin) quantification is studied.
-Interference analysis showed a 10\% signal change in the presence of a “10-fold excess of vitamin B6” \cite{stankovic_electroanalytical_2016}.
+In \citet{stankovic_electroanalytical_2016}, a novel “boron-doped diamond electrode” for vitamin B12 (as cyanocobalamin) quantification was studied.
+Interference analysis showed a 10\% signal change in the presence of a ``10-fold excess of vitamin B6" \cite{stankovic_electroanalytical_2016}.
 The sensor was evaluated in four spiked urine samples, diluted, and pH adjusted to 2.
-In this case, the electrode targeted cyanocobalamin, which is the synthetic form of vitamin B12.
+In this case, the electrode analyzed cyanocobalamin, which is the synthetic form of vitamin B12.